DataDog/hiring-engineers/answers.md

 ```

 ### Setting Up PostgreSQL on Ubuntu v17.10
-You may be prompted to install libicu55 when performing `apt-get install postgresql-10`. [https://packages.ubuntu.com/en/xenial/amd64/libicu55/download](Visit here to download libicu55 for Ubuntu v17.10.)
+You may be prompted to install libicu55 when performing `apt-get install postgresql-10`.
+[Visit here to download libicu55 for Ubuntu v17.10.](https://packages.ubuntu.com/en/xenial/amd64/libicu55/download)

 From the downloads directory, run:
 ```